 - 72% of internet users learn about a product through videos

 - Users watch over a billion hours of video on YouTube every day.

 - Online video statistics show that 82% of all internet traffic will come from online videos in 2022.

 - 70% of all YouTube video views come from mobile devices.

-- Videos attract about 300% more traffic to a site.
+- Videos generate 300% more traffic to a site than other content formats.

 1. 55% of people watch at least one video online every day.

 The number of people who view video content is on the rise.
 In many ways, it’s much more engaging than text and other forms of content.
-As we’ll see later, video also compels viewers to share, which creates better buzz.
+As we’ll see later, videos also compel viewers to share, which creates better buzz.

 2. 50% of users between 18 and 34 years old said they’d interrupt their activities to watch a new video from a creator they like.